roytang/blog/content/post/2019/01/new-years-checklist.md

   * Delete all files downloaded 2017 or earlier
   * Follow up on the people who owe you money or things
   * Review your recurring luxury costs (Netflix, etc) and evaluate whether you still really need them
+  * Export your FB, Instagram and Twitter data

 2019 Movies/TV/Games calendar: